schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Faith-based Layout

-A economist accepts a outdoors at a shipped pit.
+A economist accepts an outdoors at a shipped pit.

 ## Fledgling Recreation